mrfito/WildTech-Visioneers/README.md

 [Nesher Bari](https://wildlife.ai/projects/nesher-bari/) Using data analytics to boost the protection of griffon vultures.
 [Koster Observatory](https://wildlife.ai/projects/koster-observatory/) A machine learning and citizen science approach to analyse underwater footage from Sweden’s first marine national park.

-Most of the project above include open source system that rely on cameras to capture wildlife and the use of machine learning and AI to aid in tracking, identifying, or studying wildlife.
-The first project is the wildlife camera that will be use on this solution.

-The sucess of the current open source project using cameras and AI makes indicates that Wildlife.ai is ready to embark on initiative that leverages its current capabilities and expands them with the introuction of multiple integrations.
+Most of these projects involve open-source systems that rely on cameras, AI, and machine learning to track, identify, or study wildlife.
+The success of these projects indicates that Wildlife.ai is well-prepared to embark on an initiative that leverages its existing capabilities and expands them with multiple integrations

+## Architecture Vision
+### Establish the Architecture Project
+This project is supported by WATCH VIDEO  TO JOT DONW THE LEADER THAT SUPPORTS IT
+### Identify Stakeholders, Concerns, and Business Requirements
+- Biologists: Interested in adopting new technologies to support their work and conservation efforts.
+Concerns include the costs and learning curve of new solutions.
+User friendly solutions are preferred
+- Enthusiast: Curious about wildlife, concern about costs and effort.
+User friendly.
+User friendly solutions are important
+- Wildlife.ai: A charitable trust with a keen interest in using artificial intelligence to expedite wildlife conservation.
+The funding and success of projects are pivotal to its mission and the future of the organization.

+##  Opportunities and Solutions
 ## Overall Solution